Norwalk - Your Domestic Violence Arrest

 Every domestic violence arrest requires that the defendant be presented before the Superior Court for a mandatory appearance on the next day that court is open.
 It is recommended that you retain the services of a Norwalk domestic violence defense lawyer to provide legal representation at your arraignment.Why Hire Allan F. Friedman Criminal Lawyer?

 - Domestic violence arrests don't happen during business hours, so we are available 24/7

 - Over 30 years of experience in defense of domestic violence accusations

 - We will provide personalized attention and get you results

 - Free initial consultation

-- Reasonable rates / payment plans
+- Reasonable rates and payment plans available

 In 28 years of practice, we have seen a lot of good people who have never been in trouble with the law before who made a poor decision wind up being charged for a domestic violence arrest.
 We understand that everyone makes mistakes.